 How hard is it to pick a portrait idea?
 Is it all crossed arms in front of a brick wall?
 Or is it super involved and detailed?
 Where do you find inspiration?!
 In this post, I’ll walk through five sources of inspiration for your portrait session.

 A portrait concept is a way of saying, “I want pictures of this.”
 Sometimes “this” is pretty straightforward – you and your family dressed in your Sunday best for this year’s Christmas Cards.
 Other times, the idea is much more involved – an editorial piece showing off a rock climber scaling a cliff face without safety equipment with a view of the hundreds of feet of air below them.
-Both are easy to describe, but one requires way more work and planning than the other.
+It could also be bold new brand imagery for your business or blog to sell a new clothing piece or your coaching service.
+All are easy to describe, but some require way more work and planning than the others

 Regardless of the complexity of your portrait idea, you’ll need to communicate it to your photographer.
 Otherwise, they’ll have no idea what kinds of portraits to take.
 The concept doesn’t have to be super detailed at first.
 Your photographer will help you develop it more before the actual session.
 But, it helps to come to your photographer with a portrait concept in mind.

 So let’s figure out where to get inspiration for your portraits.

 We all have a movie that we can quote in our sleep and watch over and over again.
 Mine are Road to Perdition, Cinderella Man, and Inception.
 Not as common, but the same applies to a great book (White Fang by Jack London or anything Harry Potter for me).
 These cover all kinds of genres: classic 1930’s, modern 2010’s, and fantastical science fiction.
 The possibilities are endless!
 It’s easy to find inspiration for a portrait idea in existing stories.
 The fun part is collecting the clothing, props, and locations to recreate them.
 Plus, these are super unique and will absolutely stand out.